Zweih/qp/README.md

 - `built` - when the package was built
 - `size` - package size on disk
 - `freeable` - the amount storage that will be freed if the package is uninstalled
+- `footprint` - the real-world proportional disk space impact of the package, accounting for shared dependencies
 - `name` - package name
 - `reason` - installation reason (explicit/dependency)
 - `version` - installed package version
 - `origin` - the package ecosystem or source the package belongs to (e.g., brew, pipx); reflects which package manager or backend maintains it
 - `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
+- `env` - the environment where the package is installed (applies to origins that can have multiple virtual environments, such as npm)
 - `license` - package software license
 - `description` - package description
 - `url` - the URL of the official site of the software being packaged